Hi

 Are you publishing a non-fiction book and need help checking if it suits your audience?

-My beta reader service will give you thorough, constructive, and actionable feedback on your short story, novel, or non-fiction book crafted by a fellow writer.
+A professional beta reader will give you thorough, constructive, and actionable feedback on your short story, novel, or non-fiction book crafted by a fellow writer.

 Fiction